Ralph-Nijpels/virtual-machine/readme.md

 | [ ]  | 0xF8   | call             | address from stack                                                                        |
 | [ ]  | 0xF9   | call        (nn) |                                                                                           |

+# Silly change
+To see if it now also works on my laptop...